 Tertiary Street: streets with importance to the rest of the street connection and are still recognized.
-They are mostly residential and
+They are mostly residential and mostly low intensity.

 Texas Donut: a building type with a garage wrapped with habitable building liner.
 The building can be attached or detached.